electricimp/BQ25895M/README.md

 This method sets the desired battery voltage that the device should charge to.

-The default charge voltage is 4200 mV.
+The default charge voltage is 4200 mV if setDefaults() has been called.
 #### Parameters ####

 | Parameter | Type | Required | Description |